RuanGeldenhuys/DataScience871-project/README.md

 negatives and 189 false positives.

-I plot baseline model Mean Squared Error (MSE) for an increasing number of trees in Figure 11 below.
+I plot baseline model Mean Squared Error (MSE) for an increasing number of trees in the figure below.

 ``` r
 treePlot